mercwrite/Songanalyzer/README.md

-This project is a Next.js project utilizing the Spotify Web API to find certain statistics and data from various artists.
+Songanalyzer is a Next.js Application that helps producers find information for any song on Spotify.

 Created by Mark Wright